 If you already have the Artemia hatcher that comes with the Jelly Cylinder 5 kit great!
 If you don’t, then consider getting one as it is a preferred feeding method and is actually a cleaner food source to feed (less maintenance).

 To use this as an ammonia source you will hatch 3-4 scoops of brine shrimp eggs in the hatcher.
 Once they hatch (24-48 hours) start adding all the brine shrimp that hatches.
 The hatcher should produce for about 3-5 days; just make sure not to move the hatcher so that egg shells don’t make it into the tank.
 Check your ammonia levels and repeat the hatcher process until the ammonia reaches 2ppm.

 For this method you will need a for human consumption raw shrimp.
-When you remove the tail shell you can put a tiny piece of the shell into the aquarium.
-The piece of shell should be small about 1/4” - 1/2”.
+Cut a tiny piece of the raw shrimp meat no bigger than a pea and add this in the main display area of the aquarium.
 Watch the ammonia daily until it reaches 2 ppm.
 In this method, avoid reaching ammonia levels higher than 2 ppm as this can stall the cycle process.

 D) Ammonium Chloride drops